jliszka/jliszka.github.com/_drafts/climbing-the-probability-distribution-ladder.md

      4.0  0.49%
      4.5  0.26%
      5.0  0.14%

+This distribution arises by modeling the location of the true mean of a distribution with unknown mean and unknown standard deviation, when all you have is a small sample from the distribution. {%m%}k{%em%} represents the sample size.
+{%m%}Z{%em%} represents the distribution of the sample mean around the true mean (why it's a normal distribution is a subject for another post). {%m%}V/k{%em%} represents the variance of the sample — as the sum of squared differences of samples from the sample mean, it is naturally modeled as a chi-squared distribution.
+Its square root represents the standard deviation of the sample.
+So basically we're scaling a normal distribution (representing the sample mean) by the standard deviation of the sample.

 It looks a lot like the normal distribution, and in fact as the degrees of freedom goes up, it becomes a better and better approximation to it.
 At smaller degrees of freedom, though, there is more probability mass in the tails (it has